-- the tenant under our One Ally Center Ground Lease has the right to level the building up to five years before the lease term expires; - the tenant under our master lease for five hotel properties and the tenant under our Lock Up Self Storage Ground Lease have rights to purchase our hotel properties or land, as the case may be, in certain circumstances; - the tenant under our Honolulu, HI Ground Lease (which is a venture in which iStar has a 51.9% non-controlling interest) has the right to purchase our land at lease expiration, although we have the right to terminate the tenant's purchase option for a fee if the tenant sells the leasehold interest at any point prior to the expiration of the Honolulu, HI Ground Lease.
+- the tenant under one of our Ground Leases has the right to level the building up to five years before the lease term expires; - the tenant under a master lease for five hotel properties and tenants under certain of our Ground Leases have rights to purchase our hotel properties or land, as the case may be, in certain circumstances; - the tenant under one of our Ground Leases (which is a venture in which iStar has a 51.9% non-controlling interest) has the right to purchase our land at lease expiration, although we have the right to terminate the tenant's purchase option for a fee if the tenant sells the leasehold interest at any point prior to the expiration of the Ground Lease.
 For purposes of estimating our current UCA in our owned residual portfolio we have assumed that the tenant sells the leasehold interest in 2030 at the end of the assumed life of the venture and we pay a fee of \$0.4 million to terminate the purchase option.
-Therefore, we have included \$43.0 million of Combined Property Value related to this property and \$0.4 million related to terminating the purchase option in Ground Lease Cost;

-- · the tenants under many of our Ground Leases have certain preemptive rights should we decide to sell the properties; and - a majority of the land underlying our Doubletree Seattle Airport property is owned by a third party and ground leased to us pursuant to a lease that expires in 2044, at which time our Ground Lease and right to sublease the property would terminate and, to the extent not previously realized, we would not recognize any remaining UCA associated with that property.
+Therefore, we have included \$43.0 million of Combined Property Value related to this property and \$0.4 million related to terminating the purchase option in Ground Lease Cost; - the tenants under many of our Ground Leases have certain preemptive rights should we decide to sell the properties; and - a majority of the land underlying one of our properties is owned by a third party and ground leased to us pursuant to a lease that expires in 2044, at which time our Ground Lease and right to sublease the property would terminate and, to the extent not previously realized, we would not recognize any remaining UCA associated with that property.

-We include the UCA associated with each property listed above in the estimated UCA of our overall owned residual portfolio, except for the Doubletree Seattle Airport property.
+We include the UCA associated with each property included above in the estimated UCA of our overall owned residual portfolio, except for the property with the land that is ground leased to us.
+In addition, we have reduced the UCA for one property, where we acquired a Ground Lease, by the difference between our estimated Combined Property Value and the estimated amount that our tenant can pay to acquire our land.
 For more detail on these matters, please see "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, which is expressly incorporated herein by reference, as the same may be updated in our subsequent reports filed with the SEC.
 In particular, please see: "Risk Factors -Our estimated UCA, Combined Property Value and Ground Rent Coverage may not reflect the full potential impact of the COVID-19 pandemic and may decline materially in future periods, -Certain tenant rights under our Ground Leases may limit the value and the UCA we are able to realize upon lease expiration, sale of our land and Ground Leases or other events, -We rely on Property NOI as reported to us by our tenants, -Our estimates of Combined Property Value are based on various assumptions and information supplied to us by our tenants, and accordingly may not be indicative of actual values, and -There can be no assurance that we will realize any incremental value from the UCA in our owned residual portfolio or that the market price of our common stock will reflect any value attributable thereto."
 Our Annual Report on Form 10-K and subsequent reports may be found on the SEC's website at www.sec.gov.